fabd/kanji-koohii/doc/Development.md

 ## Versioning of CSS/JS not handled by Vite

-Since removing Juicer, it is still possible to add versioning to JS/CSS that is not handled by Vite.
-There is still a mod_rewrite rule in `.htaccess` which can handle css/js files through `version/cache.php` based on file naming pattern:
+It is possible to add versioning to JS/CSS that is not handled by Vite.

-`/web/vendor/some-lib.min.js` => `/web/vendor/some-lib-v20210815.min.js`

-This will cause the file to be gzipped and add far future expire headers + the client will refresh its cache if the hash changed.
+There is a mod_rewrite rule in `.htaccess` which matches a filename pattern containing a version number (eg. a YYYYMMDD date), and routes these through a php scrip that sets far future expire headers.

+    RewriteRule ^(.*)\.[a-z0-9]+\.(css|js)$   /version/cache.php?file=$0 [L]

+A file named...

+    /web/vendor/some-lib.min.js

+... is referenced in the app (php/js) as:

+    /web/vendor/some-lib-v20210815.min.js

+The `htaccess` rule will match the pattern, and get the original file, add far future expire headers, and return it as gzipped content.

 # Scripts execution